Thine Eyes Bleed

 Thine Eyes Bleed is a Canadian melodic death metal band from London, Ontario.

 History

 Thine Eyes Bleed took part in a US tour in 2004.

-They released their first album In the Wake of Separation in 2005.
+They released their first album, In the Wake of Separation, in 2005.

 Johnny Araya's brother Tom Araya is the bassist and vocalist of the thrash metal band Slayer.
-The two bands were featured on 2006's The Unholy Alliance tour, along with Lamb of God, Mastodon and Children of Bodom, and the 2007 Canadian tour.
+The two bands were featured on 2006's The Unholy Alliance tour with Lamb of God, Mastodon and Children of Bodom, and the 2007 Canadian tour.

 In April 2008, Thine Eyes Bleed released their follow up album, Thine Eyes Bleed.

 Justin Wolfe later became a chef and opened his own restaurant with his brother Gregg.

-Recent events

 They performed as the opening act of Slayer's The Unholy Alliance tour in the summer of 2006 in North America, and in autumn in Europe.

 Thine Eyes Bleed was managed by Morgan and Mercedes Lander's parents.
-Their father Dave Lander died of a heart attack on August 2, 2008.
+Their father, Dave Lander, died of a heart attack on August 2, 2008.